 Some socialist religious movements, such as the Shakers in America, also date from this period, as does the Chartist movement for political and social reform in the United Kingdom (possibly the first mass working class movement in the world).

 It was Karl Marx, though, who first employed systematic analysis (sometimes known as "scientific socialism") in an ambitious attempt to expose Capitalism's contradictions and the specific mechanisms by which it exploits and alienates.
-His ambitious work "Das Kapital", the first volume of which was published in 1867 with two more edited and published after his death by Friedrich Engels (1820 - 1895), is modelled to some extent on Adam Smith's "Wealth of Nations", one of the cornerstones of Capitalist theory.
-In it, he transforms Smith's labour theory of value into his own characteristic "law of value" (that the exchange value of a commodity is actually independent of the amount of labour required to appropriate its useful qualities), and reveals how commodity fetishism obscures the reality of Capitalist society.
+His ambitious work "Das Kapital", the first volume of which was published in 1867 with two more edited and published after his death by Friedrich Engels (1820 - 1895), is modeled to some extent on Adam Smith's "Wealth of Nations", one of the cornerstones of Capitalist theory.
+In it, he transforms Smith's labor theory of value into his own characteristic "law of value" (that the exchange value of a commodity is actually independent of the amount of labor required to appropriate its useful qualities), and reveals how commodity fetishism obscures the reality of Capitalist society.

 In 1864, the International Workingmen's Association (IWA) or First International, was founded in London, and became the first major international forum for the promulgation of Socialist ideas, under the leadership of Marx and Johann Georg Eccarius.
 Anarchists, like the Russian Mikhail Bakunin (1814 - 1876), and proponents of other alternative visions of Socialism which emphasized the potential of small-scale communities and agrarianism, coexisted with the more influential currents of Marxism and social democracy.
-Much of the developement of Socialism is indistinguishable for the development of Communism, which is essentially an extreme variant of Socialism.
+Much of the development of Socialism is indistinguishable from the development of Communism, which is essentially an extreme variant of Socialism.